ammelto/QtPhysicsSandbox/README.md

-# QtPhysicsSandbox
+# QtPhysicsSandbox (WIP)
 A small physics sandbox using Qt and C++.
+Will update soon.